italiangrid/storm-puppet-module/README.md

 > **Prerequisites**: A MySQL or MariaDB server with StoRM databases must exist.
 Databases can be empty.
 If you want to use this module to install MySQL client and server and init databases, please read about [StoRM database utility class](#storm-database-class).

-The Backend class installs:

-- `storm-backend-mp` and all its related packages, such as `storm-backend-server`,
-- `storm-native-libs-gpfs` in case GPFS is used as filesystem,
+The Backend class installs `storm-backend-server` and all its related packages, such as `storm-native-libs`, `storm-native-libs-gpfs` in case GPFS is used as filesystem and `storm-dynamic-info-provider`.
-- `storm-dynamic-info-provider`.

 The Backend class configures `storm-backend-server` service by managing the following files: